-Associate
+Senior Associate

-Charlie joined FlowStone Partners in 2019.
+Charlie is a Senior Associate with FlowStone Partners.
 Prior to FlowStone Partners, he worked with Aberdeen Standard Investments as a Private Equity Senior Analyst, focused on secondary transactions, primary commitments, and direct co-investments.
 He was involved in all aspects of the investment process including sourcing, due diligence, industry review, and portfolio management.
 Prior to Aberdeen Standard Investments, Charlie worked at AGC Partners, a sell-side investment bank focused on mergers & acquisitions and private placements in the technology sector.
-His primary responsibilities included performing valuation and transaction analysis, creating marketing materials, and assisting with the all aspects of the closing process.
+His primary responsibilities included performing valuation and transaction analysis and assisting with the all aspects of the closing process.
 Charlie holds a BA in Economics from Trinity College and was a member of the Trinity varsity lacrosse team.
+He holds the FINRA Series 7 and Series 63 licenses.